mattbeng5/matt_b_portfolio/README.md

 ## [Project 1: Gamezone Sales Dashboard](https://github.com/mattbeng5/Gamezone-Sales-Dashboard)

+The objective of this project is to create an interactive dashboard in Power BI visualizing sales over product, region, and time.
+  - Data taken from orders.csv and region.csv
+  - Used Excel for Data Cleaning, SQL for Analysis, and Power BI for visualization
+  - Used analysis results to deliver tailored recomendations for marketing, finance, operations, and analytics teams

 ## [Project 2: Statistical Modeling and Simpson's Paradox](https://github.com/mattbeng5/Statistical-Testing-and-Simpson-s-Paradox)

 The objective of this project is to create logistic regression models to analyze effectiveness of kidney stone treatements.